 Alexander Technique teachers are also engaging in new practice-based research with people with Parkinson’s disease.
 Watch a demonstration and interview on the benefits of the work.
 Teachers will be presenting the result of their research at the Parkinson’s World Congress in Portland this September!
 More news coming soon.

 Glenna’s Summer Workshops

-Catch me before I’m off to Europe for June and August.
+Catch me before I’m off to Europe in August.

 The Human Pattern Continuum

 has been postponed until Fall 2016 – Stay Tuned!

 A special Alexander Technique Workshop opportunity

 Insights into the Alexander Technique from development & cranial neuroanatomy.